cpp-best-practices/cmake_template/README.md

 ## About ftxui_template

+**NOTE** This is undergoing a major overhaul on a new branch currently.

 This is a C++ Best Practices GitHub template for getting up and running with C++ quickly.

 By default (collectively known as `ENABLE_DEVELOPER_MODE`)